daneb/blog/_posts/2022-05-07-team-leads-manual.markdown

 4. If it doesn't work, lets build a plan, or just get rid of it.
 5. I aim to do whats right.
 But sometimes right is not effective.
 If not harmful, do whats effective.
 6. Everyone desires to give their best and is sincere in what they are trying to communicate.
-7. "We don't click" can be an emotion based on the spiralling stories we have told ourselves.
+7. "We don't click" can be an emotion based on the spiraling stories we have told ourselves.
 Seperate the facts from the stories.
 8. I enjoy collaboration particularly with the multiplicity and diversity of minds.
 9. If you not getting to deep work, reach out, I will do my utmost to figure out how to unblock you.
 10. I am work in progress.